What Is a Safe Harbor Retirement Plan and Is It Right for Your Company?

 Plan Establishment Deadline

-To have a new Safe Harbor plan effective in the current calendar year, it must be set up by October 1st.
+A new Safe Harbor plan must be set up by October 1st to be effective in the current calendar year.
 That will give employees enough time to make elective deferrals for at least three months during the first plan year.

 Deadlines for Non-Elective Contributions